JEvan234/Global-Game-Jam-2026/documentation/main.typ

 This documentation serves as the collection of information between the hardware and software of this project.

 == Important Dates and Timeline
 The entire game was made on a single weekend, from January 30th to Febuary 1st.
 The hardware construction began 2 weeks earlier.
 To stay within the nature of the competition, the game can be played, and is presented in a more typical ".exe" format and in a web browser on The Game Jam Website.
+The Game was finished on Feb.
+1st, 2026.
+We contiuned to work and devlop hardware into the following week.

 = Technology Used